hjortmar/lfgbuddy/README.md

 ## ✨ Features

+- **Automate asking buddies if they want to tag along for an instance** – Keep track of recently sent messages for quick reuse.

-- **Whisper Queue**
+- **Whisper queue**
-  Automatically builds a whisper list from the `/who` tab.
+  Automatically builds a whisper list with a class/lvl filter.
   - Skips players in ignored zones, PvP zones (optional), or on your ignore list.
-  - Prevents whispering the same person too frequently.

-**Whisper lockouts** - By default, the addon will only send a message to a player once every 10 minutes.
+  - By default, the addon will only send a message to a player once every 10 minutes to avoid being a nuissance.

 **Snaps to Who frame** – LFGBuddy is positioned next to the Who tab for easy access.
-**Previous messages** – Keep track of recently sent messages for quick reuse.

 **Screenshots:**
 ![Main](images/lfgbuddy-mainwindow.png)